askming/Personal-reading/_sources/2021/Thinking, fast and slow.md

 - P79, top, "Her favorite position is beside herself, and her favorite sport is jumping to conclusions. " Danny Kaye
 - P82, top, halo effect-exaggerated emotional conference
+- P85, top, using the principle of independent judgement (and decor related errors) in conducting meetings